mixpanel/docs/pages/docs/data-pipelines/overview.md

 ## Step 2: Creating the Pipeline

-After configuring your destination, initiate data export in **Integrations** page on your Mixpanel project > **+ Create Pipeline** > fill in necessary configurations.
+After configuring your destination, initiate data export in **Integrations** page on your Mixpanel project > **Create Pipeline** > fill in necessary configurations.
 You can choose different data sources inclduing events, people and identity and other advanced options.
-See [Overview](/docs/data-pipelines/json-pipelines) for more details.
+See [Data Pipelines](/docs/data-pipelines/json-pipelines) for more details.

 ## FAQ